MTG implementation

 (:link, :symbol, :index, :scale)

-Creating a NodeMTG is very simple, just pass the arguments by position.
-For example if we have an Axis that decomposes its parent node ("/"), with an index 0 and a scale of 1, we would declare it as follows:
+Creating a NodeMTG is simple: pass the four values in order.
+For example, an Axis that decomposes its parent ("/"), with index 0 and scale 1:

 axis_mtg_encoding = NodeMTG("/", "Axis", 0, 1)

-The we can access the data using the dot syntax:
+Then we can access data using dot syntax:

 axis_mtg_encoding.symbol